 How do mergers and acquisitions benefit companies?

-- Increase market share
+- Increase their market share

-- Enter new regions
+- Enter new markets

-- Improve efficiency
+- Improve their efficiency

-- Gain access to new technologies
+- Gain access to new technology

-- Strengthen long-term competitiveness
+- Strengthen their competitiveness

 What challenges do companies face during M&A deals?